-You may already have someone in your organisation or someone has come to you direct asking for an apprenticeship, but if you don’t we have a free recruitment service to help you hire the best candidate for your organisation from our talent pool and external advertising through social media and the national apprenticeship services website
+You may already have someone in your organisation or someone who has come to you directly asking for an apprenticeship.
+But, if you don’t, we have a free recruitment service to help you hire the best candidate for your organisation from our talent pool and can provide external advertising through social media and the National Apprenticeship Service’s website.

 If you are an employer and you would like to know more, please email firstname.lastname@example.org or call 01332 387421

 This course could lead to one of these careers...